$35 a year, not $33 a month

 If you're still looking

-Epistles is in early access on macOS, Linux, iOS, and Android.
+Epistles is on a waitlist, shipping on macOS, Linux, Windows, iOS, Android, and the web.
 Fifteen-day trial, no card up front, three accounts on Free afterwards.
-If you've been a Superhuman subscriber and you want to compare them on your own inbox, request early access, or read the rest of the site.
+If you've been a Superhuman subscriber and you want to compare them on your own inbox, join the waitlist, or read the rest of the site.

 See also